 What is the treatment for Lyme disease?

-The standard treatment for Lyme disease is antibiotics taken by mouth, typically for 10 to 21 days.
+The standard treatment for Lyme disease is antibiotics taken by mouth.
+Depending on what antibiotic is prescribed, treatment is anywhere from 7 to 21 days.
 Intravenous antibiotics can be prescribed if the Lyme disease has gotten worse.
 The Food and Drug Administration (FDA) warns people not to take an injectable medicine called “Bismacine” for Lyme disease which is sometimes prescribed by alternative medicine practitioners.

 How can you prevent Lyme disease?